-- (a) To be eligible for approval by RIDE, special education programs conducted in private and state-operated schools in Rhode Island shall meet the regulations governing the approval of school-programs.
-Private and state operated school programs shall be evaluated in the same manner, on the same schedule and with the same criteria and procedures as utilized for public schools in Rhode Island and shall be subject to on-site visits by the Rhode Island Commissioner of Elementary and Secondary Education or the Commissioner's authorized representative as often as is deemed necessary by RIDE.
+- (a) To be eligible for approval by the Rhode Island Department of Elementary and Secondary Education, special education programs conducted in private and state-operated schools in Rhode Island shall meet the regulations governing the approval of school programs.
+Private and state operated school programs shall be evaluated in the same manner, on the same schedule and with the same criteria and procedures as utilized for public schools in Rhode Island and shall be subject to on-site visits by the Rhode Island Commissioner of Elementary and Secondary Education or the Commissioner's authorized representative as often as is deemed necessary by the R.I.
+Department of Education.
 Approval of such programs shall be on a triennial basis. - (b) All special education programs in any private and state operated day or residential school shall meet the same standards as those established for public school programs. - (c) Private and state operated school programs shall provide services by appropriately certified personnel in accordance with the needs of the students with disabilities to be served, as determined by the IEP process.
 Caseloads for specialized personnel shall be assigned based on the time required to meet the needs of children with disabilities, as determined by the IEP process.